lewisfish/RayTran/README.md

 ### To Do

-  - Fix emissive object bug/reflection bug
+  - speed up
+  - eliminate "fireflies"
-  - Add more primatives (planes etc.)
+  - Add more primatives (triangles etc.)
   - Ability to read scene files (.obj etc)
   - More...